sauljabin/kaskade/README.md

     - Create, edit and delete topics
     - Filter topics
 - Consumer:
-    - Json, string, integer and double deserialization
+    - Json, string, integer, long, float, boolean and double deserialization
     - Filter by key and/or value

 ## Screenshots